onflow/docs/docs/tools/flow-cli/migrate/migrate-unstage-contract.md

 ```
 >
-flow migrate unstage-contract HelloWorld --network=previewnet
+flow migrate unstage-contract HelloWorld --network=testnet

-Attempts to the unstage the contract `HelloWorld` from the Previewnet network.
+Attempts to the unstage the contract `HelloWorld` from the Testnet network.

 ```